tb-dhk/matrix-vault/vault/thoughts/gender/gender.md

 it's like everyone is stuck in a rigid and gendered world that i don't want to engage in. and in this world, everyone is the same, but not remotely similar to me. it feels like no one will ever understand.

-and everytime someone tells me to be a man, or that i'm going to become a man, or that i'm too sissy, i want to grab them by the fucking throat and scream:
+and everytime someone tells me to be a man, or that i'm going to become a man, or that i'm too sissy, i feel like screaming in their face to tell them to wake up.

 > I DON'T WANT TO BE A FUCKING MAN
 > NONE OF THIS IS REAL
 > WHY AM I THE ONLY ONE SEEING THIS